Wet Wet Wet: Reformation: 2004–2017

+New line up and The Journey: 2018–present

 On 25 September 2018, the band announced that Kevin Simm (formerly of Liberty X) was their new singer.
 Simm started singing with the band at two shows: St Lukes in Calton, Glasgow, and 229 The Venue in London in November 2018.
 Following on from their sold-out shows, they announced a nationwide 18-date tour, starting in April 2019.

 In November 2020, the band announced the 2021 release of new album The Journey, their first studio album since 2007 and the first including vocals from former The Voice UK winner Kevin Simm, who also re-recorded the vocals on a number of their hits for the bonus CD (which comes with the 2CD/DVD version of album).
 In May 2022, drummer Tommy Cunningham announced that he quit the band due to his hearing problem, and keyboard player Neil Mitchell also left the band.
+In May 2023 it was announced the band would unite with Go West for a co-headline UK tour called the "Best of Both Worlds" starting in January 2024.